Asymptotics of a class of Weil-Petersson geodesics and divergence of Weil-Petersson geodesics: Background

 Let $(\nu^{-},\nu^{+})$ be a narrow pair.
 The narrow condition implies that there is at most one subsurface $Y$ with $\xi(Y)\geq 1$ so that the restriction of $\nu^{+}$ to $Y$ is minimal and fills $Y$.
 Suppose that such a component exists.
 Let $\rho$ be a hierarchy between $\nu^{-}$ and $\nu^{+}$.
 There is an $N\in\mathbb{N}$ so that for all $n\in\mathbb{N}$ we have

-Note that if $Y=S$ the the above statement is vacuous.
-For each $n\in\mathbb{N}$, let $Q_{n}=\rho(n+N)$.
-Let $\gamma_{n}$ be a curve in $\pi_{Y}(Q_{n})$.
+Note that if $Y=S$, then this statement vacuously holds.
+For each $n\in\mathbb{N}$, let $Q_{n}=\rho(n+N)$ and $\gamma_{n}$ be a curve in $\pi_{Y}(Q_{n})$.
 After possibly passing to a subsequence the projective classes of $\gamma_{n}$ converge to the projective class of a measured geodesic lamination supported on $\nu'$.
-Let $x$ be a point with a Bers marking $\nu^{-}$.
+Let $x\in\Teich(S)$ be a point with a Bers marking $\nu^{-}$.
 Let $c_{n}$ be the maximally nodal hyperbolic surface at $Q_{n}$.
-Let as before $r$ be the limit of the geodesic segments $[x,c_{n}]$ after possibly passing to a subsequence.
-In \cite[\S 8]{wpbehavior} we proved that
+As before, let $r$ be the limit of the geodesic segments $[x,c_{n}]$ after possibly passing to a subsequence.
+In \cite[\S 8]{wpbehavior} we proved:

 \begin{lem} The forward ending lamination of $r$ contains $\nu'$. \end{lem}